What we know about the deadly Halloween disaster in Seoul - KTVZ

 Saturday night marked the first Halloween since the country lifted these restrictions — lending it particular significance for many eager participants in Seoul, as well as international visitors including foreign residents and tourists.

-Hotels and ticketed events in the neighborhood had been booked solid ahead, and large crowds were expected.
+Hotels and ticketed events in the neighborhood had been booked solid in advance, and large crowds were expected.

 What happened?